 Stakeholder requirements define the needs of stakeholders and how they will interact with a solution.
 Stakeholder requirements bridge between the high-level business requirements and the more detailed solution requirements.

 Solution requirements describe the solution characteristics that will be needed to meet the higher-level business and stakeholder requirements.
-Solution requirements are subdivided into three types: functional, non-functional and transition requirements.
+Solution requirements are subdivided into three types: functional, non-functional, and transition requirements.

-Functional requirements define the capabilities that a product must provide to its users while non-functional requirements describe quality attributes, design and implementation constraints and external interfaces that the product must-have.
+Functional requirements define the capabilities that a product must provide to its users while non-functional requirements describe quality attributes, design and implementation constraints, and external interfaces that the product must have.

 Transition requirements define the solution capabilities required to transition from the current to the future state and are no longer needed once the transition is complete.

 Requirements are often missed during communication.
-It is great to have some check-list before communication session starts
+It is great to have some check-list before the communication session starts

 Characteristics of Excellent Requirements